eucaflix/Cloud-Prize/Submission.md

 localClient.setEndpoint(endpoint);

 = Priam =
-Add support for Eucalyptus endpoints
+Adds support for Eucalyptus endpoints:

-- Add facade for constructing AWS service clients w/ configured endpoints.
+* Adds facade for constructing AWS service clients w/ configured endpoints.
-- Construct clients using facade in AWSMembership, PriamConfiguration, and S3FileSystem.
+* Constructs clients using facade in AWSMembership, PriamConfiguration, and S3FileSystem.
-- No support for SimpleDB currently -- SimpleDBConfigSource needs alternative credentials.
+* No support for SimpleDB currently -- SimpleDBConfigSource needs alternative credentials.

 = edda =
-Add support for Eucalyptus endpoints
+Adds support for Eucalyptus endpoints:

-- Interpret edda.region or edda.$account.region as a hostname
-  when it is not an AWS region name.
+* Interprets edda.region or edda.$account.region as a hostname when it is not an AWS region name.
-- Use EC2 region's DNS name existing as test for AWS region existence.
+* Uses EC2 region's DNS name existing as test for AWS region existence.
-- AwsClient.setEndpoint construct Eucalyptus URLs if not an AWS region.
+* AwsClient.setEndpoint constructs Eucalyptus URLs if not an AWS region.
-- Supported: AutoScaling, CloudWatch, EC2, ELB, IAM, S3
+* Supported: AutoScaling, CloudWatch, EC2, ELB, IAM, S3
-- Unsupported: ElastiCache, RDS, Route53, SQS
+* Unsupported: ElastiCache, RDS, Route53, SQS

 = eureka =
-Add support for Eucalyptus endpoints
+Adds support for Eucalyptus endpoints:

-- Use EurekaClientConfig to obtain EC2 and AutoScaling endpoints.
+* Uses EurekaClientConfig to obtain EC2 and AutoScaling endpoints.
-- Introduce EucalyptusEurekaClientConfig for construcing euca URLs.
+* Introduces EucalyptusEurekaClientConfig for construcing euca URLs.
-- Modify AwsAsgUtil and EIPManager accordingly.
+* Modifies AwsAsgUtil and EIPManager accordingly.

 = servo =
-Add support for Eucalyptus endpoints
+Adds support for Eucalyptus endpoints:

-- Add facade for constructing AWS service clients w/ configured endpoints.
+* Add facade for constructing AWS service clients w/ configured endpoints.
-- Add properties for setting AutoScaling and CloudWatch endpoints. com.netflix.servo.aws.endpoint.cloudwatch com.netflix.servo.aws.endpoint.autoscaling
+* Add properties for setting AutoScaling and CloudWatch endpoints.
+ * com.netflix.servo.aws.endpoint.cloudwatch
+ * com.netflix.servo.aws.endpoint.autoscaling
-- Construct clients using facade in CloudWatchMetricObserver and AwsInjectableTag.
+* Constructs clients using facade in CloudWatchMetricObserver and AwsInjectableTag.

-## Provide Links to Github Repo's for your Submission
+## Provide Links to Github Repos for your Submission

+All of the repos corresponding to these submissions have been forked into the following organization:

 https://github.com/eucaflix/